com-480-data-visualization/datavis-project-2022-plot-twist/README.md

     * For the countries, another metric that can be tested is the number of matches won divided by the number of matches played.
     * (Optional) Test to see if a fixed scaling instead of moving one is more aesthetically pleasing.

-The courses concerning "Design for Data Viz", "Color Pereception" "Javascript", "D3.js" and "Interacction" were used to help build this visualization.
-To ease the development, we used an òbservablehq notebook.
+The courses concerning "Design for Data Viz", "Color Perception" "Javascript", "D3.js" and "Interaction" were used to help build this visualization.
+To ease the development, we used an observablehq notebook.

 #### Tab 4: Slot Machine (optional, to be implemented if we have time)

 The goal would be to implement a slot machine that chooses randomly 2 players and displays statistics about their last matches between these 2 players.
 There is no MVP for this tab as it is an optional and further development of our website.
-The courses concerning "Design for Data Viz", "Color Pereception" "Javascript", "D3.js" and "Interacction" were used to help build this visualization.
+The courses concerning "Design for Data Viz", "Color Perception" "Javascript", "D3.js" and "Interaction" were used to help build this visualization.

 <img src="/img/slot.png" alt="slot" width="1100"/>